TCPA Cold Calling Rules You Need to Know

 First things first, the TCPA laws were made to protect consumers from unwanted phone calls, text messages, and fax messages, especially those that are trying to sell a product or service.
 A good question to keep in mind when creating your own outbound sales campaign is, “Would I find it annoying to receive this call/message?”

-Asking yourself this question is not a way get around following the rules.
-Rather, it’s a way to judge whether or not your communication will come off as helpful and positive or annoying and harassing in nature.
+Asking yourself this question is not a way to get around following the rules.
+Rather, it’s a way to judge whether your communication will come off as helpful and positive or annoying and harassing in nature.
 When in doubt, it’s probably best not to make that call.

 TCPA cold calling laws